Jemmy Shaw: Dogs

-Business
+Shaw's taverns

-In the mid-1800s, Shaw was the landlord of the Blue Anchor Tavern, now the Artillery Arms, located at 102 Bunhill Row, St. Luke's, London Borough of Islington.
+By 1846, Shaw was the landlord of the Blue Anchor Tavern, now the Artillery Arms, located at 102 Bunhill Row, St. Luke's, London Borough of Islington.
 Shaw would hold rat-baiting contests in the tavern basement for spectators.
 Shaw was able to maintain as many as 2,000 rats in his establishment for upcoming contests.
+In May 1852, Shaw transferred the license of Blue Anchor Tavern to the next owner.

+The book The Man of Pleasure’s Illustrated Pocket-Book for 1850 published in London is a “gentleman’s night guide” to London’s entertainment and red-light districts, complete with illustrations and a slang (“flash”) dictionary.
+The book notes Jemmy Shaw and the activities at the Blue Anchor Tavern, as follows:

+In 1853, Shaw acquired the Queen’s Head tavern, Queen’s Head Court, on Great Windmill Street at Haymarket, London.
+At Queens Head, Shaw allowed pub shows that were semi-private gatherings of local dog fanciers, rat-baiting competitions and secretive dog fights.

 Establishment of fancy rats

 Between the 1840s and 1860s Jemmy Shaw and Jack Black bred and sold many different colours of fancy rats and their work aided in the establishment of them as pets.